 Offender Registry Amendments, Provides that an offender is permitted to change their name if the name change is not contrary to the interests of the public, and if they provide a 30-day notice.
 Requires the UDC to publish the offender's changed name and previous name.
 Allows an offender to petition the court for removal as early as 10 years after sentencing if they meet certain conditions.
 Amends §§ 77-41-104, 77-41-105, 77-41-112.

-Offender Registry Review, Allows lifetime offenders to petition the court for removal 20 years after sentencing if they meet certain conditions.
+Offender Registry Review, allows a person on the Sex Offender and Kidnap Offender Registry to petition the court for removal after five years for unlawful sexual conduct with a 16 or 17 year old; or unlawful sexual activity with a minor.
 Requires the UDC to remove an offender from the registry if their conviction was pardoned.

 U.S.D.C.
 (D. Utah), Case No. 1:08-cv-00064-TC (2008 WL 4427594).
 Was a United States Court of Appeals for the Tenth Circuit case assessing the constitutionality of Utah Code Ann. § 77-27-21.5, a law that requires sex offenders to register their internet identifiers with the state in order to "assist in investigating kidnapping and sex-related crimes, and in apprehending offenders.